SchneiderKarl/HCX_V2_EXERCISES/ProjectSetup.md

 ## Access SAP Business Application Studio

+> To realize database projects we use today mainly the SAP Businness Application Studio (BAS for short).
->(recommend use an incognito tab in one of the following Browser and their latest browser version https://help.sap.com/docs/SAP%20Business%20Application%20Studio/9d1db9835307451daa8c930fbd9ab264/8f46c6e6f86641cc900871c903761fd4.html#availability)
+> It is recommended to use in an incognito tab of the following three browsers with the latest version. https://help.sap.com/docs/SAP%20Business%20Application%20Studio/9d1db9835307451daa8c930fbd9ab264/8f46c6e6f86641cc900871c903761fd4.html#availability)
->- Mozilla Firefox
+> - Mozilla Firefox
->- Google Chrome
+> - Google Chrome
->- Microsoft Edge
+> - Microsoft Edge

-Click [here](link|bas) to open the SAP Business Application Studio (BAS for short).
+Click [here](link|bas) to open the SAP Business Application Studio.

 ## Create Development Space in BAS

+> Before you can start your project you must first create a Development Space within BAS.
+> > A dev space is a development environment with the tools, capabilities, and resources needed for developing your application.
+> > A dev space provides tailored tools and pre-installed runtimes for your business scenario.
+This simplifies and saves time in setting up your development environment and allows you to efficiently develop, test, build, and run your solution locally or in the cloud.

 1) Click on **Create Dev Space** to create a new development environment for your project.